blopa/Magento-Chatbot/README.md

 	- Add a custom in-store chat message app
 	- Documentation / Tutorials / Videos
 	- Send message to all customers
+	- Force exit customer from support mode
+	- Block a customer for using support mode
+	- Save support history

 ## License
 Free.
 Don't forget to star :D and send pull requests. :D